About African Vultures

-There are 16 species of Old World, or African- Eurasian, vultures, occurring in nine genera.
-Of these, nine species are solely resident in, or migrate regularly to and from, the African continent (see species accounts below), while just three –White-headed Vulture, Hooded Vulture and Cape Vulture – occur only in Africa.
+The 16 species of Old World vultures are spread across nine genera.
+Of these, nine species are either resident in Africa or migrate to and from the continent.
+Only three species — the White-headed Vulture, Hooded Vulture, and Cape Vulture — are exclusive to Africa.

 STATUS